octopus-network/octopus-appchain-anchor/README.md

 ### Manage staking

 Any user in NEAR protocol can deposit a certain amount (not less than `minimum_validator_deposit` of `protocol settings`) of OCT token to this contract to register his/her account as a `validator` of next `era` of corresponding appchain.
-The user should also specify the validator account id and payee account id which will be used in the corresponding appchain, and specify the flag which indicates that 'whether the validator wants to be delegated to'.
+The user should also specify the validator account id which will be used in the corresponding appchain, and specify the flag which indicates that 'whether the validator wants to be delegated to'.

 Any user in NEAR protocol can deposit a certain amount of OCT token to this contract to increase his/her stake as a `validator` in next `era` of corresponding appchain.
 The user must be already a registered `validator` and the `validator` must not be unbonded.